Wonderbly: History

+In July 2021, private equity firm Graphite Capital acquired Wonderbly.

+On 4 June 2025, it was announced that Penguin Random House had acquired Wonderbly.

 Products

 The initial product published by Wonderbly, The Little Boy/Girl Who Lost His/Her Name, is a personalised picture book for readers whose age ranges between two and six years old.
 The book tells of a child who has lost their name and goes on an adventure to find it.
 Each book comprises a selection of mini stories, each of which feature the letters of the child's missing name.

 The Little Boy/Girl Who Lost His/Her Name has been translated into British English, American English, German, French, Spanish, Italian, Dutch, Chinese and Japanese.

 Wonderbly followed this up with The Incredible Intergalactic Journey Home, a picture book personalised around a child's address that featured a satellite image of their real home.

 Wonderbly's third title, Kingdom of You, is a personalised picture book based on a child's favourite things.

 Most recently Wonderbly released The Birthday Thief, which uses a child's birthdate as its narrative structure.